process-project/iee/doc/api/pipelines.md

 ## `GET /api/projects/:project_id/pipelines/:pipeline_id/computations`

-Get list of pipeline steps' parameters and their possible values
+Get list of pipeline steps' parameters and their possible values for a given :project_id and :pipeline_id

 Response body: